 Repairing Flood Damage in Bell Canyon

 Cupping, warping, and buckling begin in floorboards after flooding.
-If we can quickly remove the water and dry the floorboards, then the damage remains minor, and we can repair or eliminate it.
+If we can quickly remove the water and dry the floorboards, the damage remains minor, and we can repair or eliminate it.
 Before we can begin any work, the moisture content of the wood must be twelve percent or less.
 We test this with specially designed moisture meters.
-If the content is higher, we have to lower it, or our efforts result in further damage to the floorboards.
+If the content is higher, we have to lower it, or our efforts further damage the floorboards.